Joe Moakley: Later career

 Joe Moakley chaired the Committee on Rules from the 101st Congress through 103rd Congress.

-Moakley had a bridge in Boston named for his wife, Evelyn Moakley, after her death.
-The Evelyn Moakley Bridge is next to a U.S. Courthouse, which was subsequently named the John Joseph Moakley Federal Courthouse shortly before his death.
+In 1996, Moakley declined an offer to have a new bridge in Boston named in his honor, but accepted the suggestion to have the bridge named for his wife, following her death from cancer.
+The Evelyn Moakley Bridge is next to a U.S. Courthouse, which was subsequently named the John Joseph Moakley United States Courthouse shortly before his death.
 Joe Moakley Park in South Boston is also named after him.

 Moakley's efforts led to the acquisition by Bridgewater State College (Bridgewater, MA) of a $10 million grant.
 The grant allowed the construction of the campus fiber network and a new regional telecommunications facility, which dramatically enhanced the teaching capabilities of the region's educational professionals.
 The John Joseph Moakley Center for Technological Applications in Bridgewater provides training in the use of technology for students, teachers, and members of the workforce.
 The three-story building houses a large computer lab, a television studio, an auditorium, and numerous classrooms.